Cue! (video game): Game

 A mobile game by Liber Entertainment was released on October 25, 2019.
 The game temporarily ended service on April 30, 2021, in order to revise gameplay elements.
-On July 23, 2022 it was announced that efforts to relaunch the game had been discontinued and that the activities of the AiRBLUE idol units would be suspended.
+On July 23, 2022, it was announced that efforts to relaunch the game had been discontinued and the activities of the Air Blue girl groups would be suspended.

 Anime

 An anime television series adaptation was announced on November 1, 2020.
 It is produced by Yumeta Company and Graphinica and directed by Shin Katagai, with Tatsuhiko Urahata overseeing the series' scripts, Motohiro Taniguchi designing the characters, and Ryosuke Nakanishi composing the music.
-It aired from January 8 to June 25, 2022, on the Animeism programming block on MBS, TBS, and BS-TBS..
+It aired from January 8 to June 25, 2022, on the Animeism programming block on MBS, TBS, and BS-TBS.
 The first opening theme is "Start Line", and the first ending theme is "Hajimari no Kane no Ne ga Narihibiku Sora".
 The second opening theme is "Tomorrow's Diary", and the second ending theme is "Yumeda Yori."
-All songs are performed by the group AiRBLUE.
-Crunchyroll licensed the series outside of Asia.
+All songs are performed by the group Airblue.
+Crunchyroll streamed the series outside of Asia.